Particles Unit

 location; the proportional volume of the particle “cloud” corresponds to

 the amount allocated to/from the mesh.
-The CIC
+The CIC method can be used

 with both types of particles.
 When using it with active particles the